Alloyed (The Lord of the Rings: The Rings of Power): Writing

 The episode reveals that the human character Halbrand is actually the Dark Lord Sauron in disguise, and also that the Stranger is an Istar (Wizard).
 For the latter, dialogue references a line spoken by the Wizard Gandalf in The Lord of the Rings, but the episode does not confirm which Wizard the character is.
 When asked whether they wanted the revelations about Sauron and the Stranger to be surprise twists for the audience or inevitable reveals, the showrunners said they were more interested in the character dynamics than the specific reveal of who each of those characters are.
 They hoped that audiences would re-watch the season and feel that it is clear who each character is through their interactions with other characters.
 Alternate scripts were written, and the real finale script was given to the actors with large sections redacted, to hide the big reveals.

 Charlie Vickers's Halbrand is revealed to be the Dark Lord Sauron in disguise during this episode.

 Based on a line of dialogue from The Lord of the Rings where Galadriel says "I know [Sauron's] mind, and he gropes ever to know mine", the writers inferred that the two characters could have met before and wanted to explore that idea by having Sauron appear in disguise throughout the season.
 "Halbrand", the lost king of the Southlands who can unite his people against the Orcs, was designed to be the exact person that Galadriel needs to achieve her goals.
 Some of his dialogue is repurposed lines that Tolkien wrote for Galadriel, including "the tides of fate are flowing" which is his first line in the series.
 The rest of his dialoge has double meaning to be "true to a certain extent" for Sauron.
-In the fourth episode, Halbrand tells Galadriel that "the way you beat your enemies is to figure out what they need and figure out how to give it to them" which is what he does to her in the season.
-Actor Charlie Vickers acknowledged that the one time Halbrand is alone in the season, during the fifth episode, he appears to be truly conflicted about going with Galadriel to Middle-earth.
+In "The Great Wave", Halbrand tells Galadriel that "the way you beat your enemies is to figure out what they need and figure out how to give it to them" which is what he does to her in the season.
+Actor Charlie Vickers acknowledged that the one time Halbrand is alone in the season, during "Partings", he appears to be truly conflicted about going with Galadriel to Middle-earth.
 However, the actor considered an alternative explanation when filming that scene: the Valar could be watching and Sauron is trying to deceive them as well.
 The final confrontation between Galadriel and Sauron in this episode repeats more dialogue that Galadriel says in The Lord of the Rings when she is tempted by Sauron's One Ring.
 Sauron discusses wanting to bring order to Middle-earth, which is how Tolkien described the character's motivations during the Second Age.
 Vickers felt Sauron's offer to make Galadriel his queen was not a romantic proposal and came from a place of wanting to use her.